-Charles Ellis’ book on “What It Takes: Seven Secrets of Success from the World’s Greatest Professional Firms” clearly talks about the most effective ways to build success in an organisation.
-A strong organisation culture is crucial and to build it, the company should focus on the power of the narrative.
+Charles Ellis’ book on “What It Takes: Seven Secrets of Success from the World’s Greatest Professional Firms” clearly talks about the most effective ways to build success in an organization.
+A high-performance culture is crucial and to build it, the company should focus on the power of the narrative.
 It is through the narrative that the company culture is communicated and shared with new employees.
-It is through the narrative that the organisation can establish its brand identity within the business, with partners, and customers.
+It is through the narrative that the organization can establish its brand identity within the business, with partners, and customers.

-Brand identity: the best way to make the intangible values and attributes of the organisation easy to define is by use of stories.
-Every organisation has the big story and the small ones supporting the narrative.
-The big organisation narrative is at the core of the mission and vision.
+Brand identity: the best way to make the intangible values and attributes of the organization easy to define is by use of stories.
+Every organization has the big story and the small ones supporting the narrative.
+The big organization narrative is at the core of the mission and vision.
 When the smaller stories are shared consistently, your brand is strengthened.

-Audience engagement: your organisation can be humanised through stories about the people involved like clients, staff, and donors.
-These small stories reiterate the larger organisational narrative making it memorable, relatable, and easy to spread.
+Audience engagement: your organization can be humanized through stories about the people involved like clients, staff, and donors.
+These small stories reiterate the larger organizational narrative making it memorable, relatable, and easy to spread.

-Smart leadership: this is the best easy to build credibility and create trust within your organisation.
+Smart leadership: this is the best easy to build credibility and form trust within your organization.
 This deepens your relationships with everyone involved with your business.

-Knowledge sharing: stories effectively lay the sustainable structure for sharing knowledge and clearly showing the seemingly invisible connections within the organisation narrative.
+Knowledge sharing: stories effectively lay the sustainable structure for sharing knowledge and clearly showing the seemingly invisible connections within the organization narrative.